WMKG-CD

-WMKG-CD, virtual and UHF digital channel 31, is a low-powered television station licensed to Muskegon, Michigan, United States.
-Its studios are located on Airline Road in Norton Shores, Michigan near the junction of I-96 and US 31.
-The station is owned by WMKG-TV, LLC.
+WMKG-CD (channel 31) is a low-power, Class A television station in Muskegon, Michigan, United States, owned by WMKG-TV, LLC.
+The station's studios are located on Airline Road in Norton Shores near the junction of I-96 and US 31.

 History

-WMKG-CD was founded by Bud Kelley and his family in 1989 as W40AK.
-It first went on the air on April 1, 1990, originally broadcasting on channel 40.
+The station was founded by Bud Kelley and his family in 1989 as 'TV Channel 40', with the call sign W40AK.
+It first went on the air on April 1, 1990, at 5:30 p.m., originally broadcasting on channel 40.
 The call letters were changed to WMKG-LP in 1995.
 It moved to channel 38 in 2004.
 In September 2006, Comcast cable dropped the station from its analog channel lineup to allocate more bandwidth for video on demand services.
-Currently, the station is available on digital cable and broadcasting on 49, but displayed channel 38 through PSIP until that system malfunctioned; it currently uses channel 49 for display of its channels.
+Currently, the station is available on digital cable and broadcasting on 49, but displayed virtual channel 38 until that system malfunctioned; it then used channel 49 for display of its channels.

-The station held the LP calls until October 2009, when it acquired Class A television service status to become WMKG-CA. Despite the station's low-power status, its location near Lake Michigan assures amplification of their signal across the lake into the Milwaukee market within the Port Washington and Sheboygan areas (Milwaukee itself is served by low-power station WTSJ-LD on Channel 38).
+The station held the LP calls until October 2009, when it acquired Class A status to become WMKG-CA. Despite the station's low-power status, its location near Lake Michigan assures amplification of their signal across the lake into the Milwaukee market within the Port Washington and Sheboygan areas (Milwaukee itself is served by low-power station WTSJ-LD on channel 38).
 The station was issued its license for digital operation on October 10, 2014, at which point it changed its call sign to WMKG-CD.

 The station has had several minor network affiliations throughout its history, and currently affiliates with The Family Channel; this is a duplicative affiliation within the Grand Rapids market, as WLLA (channel 64) also carries that network over their main subchannel.

-According to an MLive.com article dated December 25, 2016, "Channel 49.1 -- channel 397 on cable -- broadcasts family-oriented shows and Muskegon programs including churches and square dancing.
+According to an MLive.com article dated December 25, 2016, "Channel 49.1—channel 397 on cable—broadcasts family-oriented shows and Muskegon programs including churches and square dancing.
 Channel 49.2 broadcasts religious music.
 Channel 49.3 shows movies.
 Channel 49.4 has a western theme."